 Many glaze flaws occur with much more frequency in once-fired ware than in twice-fired ware, especially crawling and pinholing.
 These difficulties are described in a later section.
 When all the hazards of once-firing are taken into account, it will usually be decided that twice-firing is advisable.
-One exception to this is commercially-produced stoneware, which is usually once-fired.
-Such ware is heavy in cross-section, which minimizes some of the hazards in glazing.
-Also, the standards of acceptability for glaze finish are low in this type of ware.

-Glaze Flaws
+25 Glaze Flaws

 The various flaws which develop in glazes are not easy to get under control, particularly in small-scale production where numerous glazes are used and there is not the opportunity for sustained experimentation and control work.
-Unfortunately, some of the most attractive glazes, aesthetically, are particularly subject to flaws, such as semi-opaque glazes and mat glazes.
+Unfortunately, some of the most attractive glazes esthetically are particularly subject to flaws, such as semiopaque glazes and mat glazes.
 The "sure-fire" glaze is apt to be a smooth, glassy, and rather uninteresting glaze.

 The reasons for most of the defects which develop in glazes are well known, and careful compounding, application, and firing can ensure good results.
-But the beginner should not underestimate the difficulties of producing perfect glazed pottery.
+But the beginner should not underestimate the difficulties of producing perfectly glazed pottery.